 Lacey Troutman is a writer, singer, and dueling piano player living in New Orleans, Louisiana.
 When she was five Lacey’s parents bought a 1912 Beckwith Piano and put it in the library.
-The sellers threw in a pair of old roller skates but Lacey was more interested in trying out this new piano where she quickly developed a passion for playing, writing and singing.
+The sellers threw in a pair of old roller skates but Lacey was more interested in trying out this new piano where she quickly developed a passion for playing.

 After high school, Lacey earned a Vocal Performance degree at the College of Idaho.
 In 2009 she began her dueling piano career at the Bullshead Pub in Meridian, Idaho and in 2012 took this all-request piano show to The Brickyard in downtown Boise where she became resident player & music director.